KKural/R-excerise/teaching_assistant_application.md

 Dear Professors Hardyns, Vandeviver, and Pauwels,

 I am writing to apply for the Teaching Assistant (ref.
 202506/RE23/PA/003) position in our department.
+Please find enclosed a detailed document titled "Instructional Design of the R Exercise Series" that outlines my pedagogical approach and technical framework for teaching quantitative methods.
+As mentioned in my scientific staff application (ref.
+202506/RE23/AAP/002), this teaching assistant role would complement my digital content development work, creating a synergistic combination of curriculum design and classroom implementation.

+As a postdoctoral researcher in **quantitative criminology** and an advanced **R user**, I am eager to strengthen students' **data-analysis skills**, guide them through **practical coding tasks**, and assist with the evaluation of their theses and oral defences.26, 2025

+Dear Professors Hardyns, Vandeviver, and Pauwels,

+I am writing to apply for the Teaching Assistant (ref.
+202506/RE23/PA/003) position in our department.
 As a postdoctoral researcher in **quantitative criminology** and an advanced **R user**, I am eager to strengthen students’ **data-analysis skills**, guide them through **practical coding tasks**, and assist with the evaluation of their theses and oral defences.

 Over the past three years in the Faculty of Law and Criminology, I have focused on **spatial statistics**, **data visualization**, and **crime-data modeling**.
 My daily use of **R** for **reproducible analysis** and publishing in **peer-reviewed publications**, including in *Quantitative Criminology*, has shaped my academic profile.
 Through teaching both **UGent master’s students** and **undergraduates in India**, I have developed effective methods to **scaffold statistical concepts** and help students build confidence in quantitative analysis.